hazelcast/hazelcast-cpp-client/README.md

 To cancel a task, you can use the `ICompletableFuture<T>::cancel()` API.
 This API encourages us to code and design for cancellations, a highly ignored part of software development.

 #### 7.6.1.5.1 Example Task to Cancel
 The following code waits for the task to be completed in 3 seconds.
-If it is not finished within this period, a `TimeoutException` is thrown from the `get()` method, and we cancel the task with the `cancel()` method.
+If it is not finished within this period, a `timeout` is thrown from the `get()` method, and we cancel the task with the `cancel()` method.
 The remote execution of the task is being cancelled.

 ```
     try {
         future->get(3, TimeUnit::SECONDS());
-    } catch (exception::TimeoutException &e) {
+    } catch (exception::timeout &e) {
         future->cancel(true);
     }
 ```